jcalz23/logo_detection_w281/README.md

 As an extension to this project, we have identified a few next steps:

 * Build a classification model that includes all 32 classes
-* Increase complexity of the model by introducing additional features into the Mixed model
 * Perform Contrast Limited AHE with a larger kernel limiting the contrast amplification and the noisy details
 * Perform data augmentation for the training similar to the Bianco et al. paper[1]
+* Increase complexity of the Mixed model by introducing additional features into the model
+* Execute Yolo algorithm on the dataset by enabling data augmentation options

 # References